Small Communication Changes, Great Results

 To increase social interaction and gain eye contact with your child, remember to kneel down to his/ her eye level.
 Face-to-face eye contact allows your child to see your whole face, imitate facial expressions, and respond to your verbal directions.
 This position also gives you an opportunity to put your arm around your child’s waist to face him toward you, touch his/her shoulders to gain attention or model hand gestures with hand-over-hand assistance.

 Your child might be sensitive to the pitch and tone of your voice.
 If your child covers his ears, winces, or looks away when you speak to him, practice lowering your tone of voice to a moderate level.
 When you are at your child’s eye level, speak slowly and clearly.
 Use visual aids to enhance communication.
 For example; tap on the chair and say “Sit in the chair,” or show an item or a picture of where you want your child to go.

 Exaggerated facial expressions/hand gestures

-Avoid speaking to your child when her back is to you.
-Often, children have difficulty filtering out the sounds in a room, and distinguishing a parent’s voice at the same time.
-Try moving close to your child and mirroring her position before speaking to her.
-For example if your child is on the floor playing with cars, join her on the floor.
-Gain her eye contact by bringing a toy to the side of your face, then speak to her.
+Avoid speaking to your child when his back is to you.
+Often, children have difficulty filtering out the sounds in a room and distinguishing a parent’s voice at the same time.
+Try moving close to your child and mirroring his position before speaking to him.
+For example, if your child is on the floor playing with cars, join him on the floor.
+Gain his eye contact by bringing a toy to the side of your face, then speak to him.

 When asking your child to follow directions, remember to keep your child’s motivation in mind.
 She may not prefer to put on her shoes, for example.
 But if she wants to go to the park, incorporate that as a reward in a two-step direction.
 For example “First, put on your shoes.
 Then, we will go to the park.”
 A simpler version could be “First, shoes.
 Then, park.”